helm/chart-testing/examples/kind/README.md

-# Chart testing example with CircleCi and kind - `k`ubernetes `in` `d`ocker
+# Chart testing example with CircleCi and kind - `K`ubernetes `in` `D`ocker

+`kind` is a tool for running local Kubernetes clusters using Docker container "nodes".

 This example shows how to lint and test charts using CircleCi and [kind](https://github.com/kubernetes-sigs/kind).

-`kind` is a tool for running local/CI pipelines Kubernetes clusters using Docker container "nodes".
+It creates a cluster with a single master node and three worker nodes.
+The cluster configuration can be adjusted in [kind-config.yaml](test/kind-config.yaml).